Why Waiting to Buy Life Insurance Almost Always Costs More Than You Think

 It Isn't Just About Premiums

 People often underestimate how affordable life insurance really is.
 In fact, many younger adults think life insurance costs way more than it actually does.
-Studies show that people under 30 overestimate the cost of life insurance by a large margin.
-Sometimes by as much as tenfold.
+A 2024 LIMRA study found that consumers overestimate the cost of term life insurance by more than three times the actual price.
+Among adults under 30, the gap is even wider.

 That misconception alone causes a lot of procrastination.
 Meanwhile, the real cost of a solid term policy may be less than what you spend on daily coffee, streaming services, or dining out.
-Buying early not only locks in better pricing, it also buys peace of mind.
+Buying early not only locks in better pricing, it also locks in coverage while you're healthy enough to qualify easily.
+Once you know how much coverage you actually need, the monthly number is often surprisingly small.

 Don't Forget About Permanent Policies